lucidrains/se3-transformer-pytorch/README.md

 - [ ] Test to see if Performer maintains equivariance https://arxiv.org/abs/2009.14794
 - [ ] Chunking kernel calculation from basis vectors
 - [ ] When on float32, occasionally one would see breaking of equivariance.
-Figure out the root cause and see if only that part of the computation can be moved to float64 and back
+Figure out the root cause and see if only that part of the computation can be moved to float64 and back <a href="https://github.com/lucidrains/se3-transformer-pytorch/issues/3">issue link</a>

 ## Caching